 - 1. Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
-Set the parking brake and level the unit. - Remove transit bars (if so equipped) if extending the room; install if retracting.
-4. - 5.
+Set the parking brake and level the unit. - 4.
+Remove transit bars (if so equipped) if extending the room; install if retracting. - 5.
 Turn ON the on/off switch or key. - 6.
 Press and hold the OUT button.
 To retract, press and hold the IN button.
-There will be a slight delay before the room begins moving. - Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - Turn OFF the on/off switch or key.
-9.
+There will be a slight delay before the room begins moving. - 7.
+The GREEN LED should be solid ON when room is in motion. - 8.
+Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - 9.
+Turn OFF the on/off switch or key.